drudru/rq-old/README.md

   * (This is especially helpful when you have scripts running and you deploy a new version)
 * Files are consistent

-It *tries* hard to
+It *tries* very hard to:

-- insure message is in identical state every run
+- insure the message processing environment is in an identical state every run

 - avoid duplicate messages
   aka - there is a small chance that messages might be duplicated.